jpt13653903/ALCHA/Wiki/MarkDown/Statements.md

      // for every element of array A, set x to that element and do this }

 The loop is evaluated in the same order as the elements of the array, not in parallel.
 When the elements of `A` is a synthesisable type, and the loop occurs during a combinational statement, the result could potentially be a parallel combinational circuit.
 During compilation, however, the loop is still evaluated sequentially, following normal combinational-statement blocking assignment rules.
+This is illustrated below:

     :::C++
     net'8 A, B;